 The New Zealand Marine, Composites & Marina industries need skilled tradies.
 With an apprenticeship at NZMAC ITO you can learn practical, transferable skills while you earn; so no student loan at the end.

 Has your workload increased requiring more skilled labour to future-proof your company?
 Are you considering up-skilling your current staff?
 Investing in Industry Training will bring many benefits to your company, apprentices and the Industry.

-NZMAC ITO have custom solutions and programmes for students to engage with the Industry through Gateway or our own TEC approved School to Work Transition programme.
+NZMAC ITO have custom solutions and programmes for students to engage with the Industry through our own TEC approved Launch it, School to Work Transition programme.
 Students can earn credits towards NCEA level 2 or 3.